Leonetienne/Artstation-grabber/readme.md

 Logs will be saved to `./logs/{artist_name|search_terms}.txt`.
 Download indices are kept in `./already_saved/{artist_name|search_terms}.txt`.
 These are needed to skip already downloaded projects.

-> :warning: Projects already downloaded from an artists-page will be downloaded **again** if they appear in a search term, and vica versa.
-Artist- and search queries do NOT share download indices!
+> :warning: Download indices are NOT shared between profiles / search queries!
+If an image occurs in two different search terms, it will be downloaded twice!

 ### Configure what to download
 Simply adjust [`to-grab.yaml`](https://github.com/Leonetienne/Artstation-grabber/blob/master/to-grab.yaml) to your needs.
 Here is an example: